Hierarchical Curriculum Learning for AMR Parsing: Methodology

 \subsection{Structure-level Curriculum}

-Motivated by the human learning process, i.e., core concepts first, we propose Structure-level Curriculum (SC).
-AMR graphs are organized in a hierarchy where the core semantics stay closely to the root \cite{cai-top2down}, thus SC divides all AMR sub-graphs into $N$ buckets $\{S_i : i=1,...,N\}$ according to their depths, where $S_i$ contains AMR sub-graphs with the depth $i$.
-As shown in the left part of Figure \ref{fig:overview}, the SC has $N$ training episodes, and each episode consists of $T_{sc}$ steps.
+Motivated by \textit{learning core concepts first}, we propose Structure-level Curriculum (SC).
+AMR graphs are organized in a hierarchy where the core semantics stay closely to the root \cite{cai-top2down}, thus SC divides all AMR sub-graphs into $N$ buckets according to their depths $\{S_i : i=1,2,...,N\}$, where $S_i$ contains AMR sub-graphs with the depth $i$.
+As shown in Figure \ref{fig:overview}(a), SC has $N$ training episodes, and each episode consists of $T_{sc}$ steps.
 In each step of the $i$-th episode, the training scheduler samples a batch of examples from buckets $\{S_j: j \le i\}$ to train the model.
-When parsing a sentence into a sub-graph with depth $d$, we replace the start token of the decoder (e.g., \textit{<s>} in BART ) to an artificial token \textit{<d>}.
+When parsing a sentence into a sub-graph with the depth $d$, we append a special string ``parse to \textit{d} layers'' to the input sentence, and replace the start token of the decoder with an artificial token \textit{<d>}, so the model can perceive layers that need to be parsed.